xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/Workflow documentation.md

 Xingyun Wang

 ## Introduction, context & project’s objectives
 The present study analyses data on French novels from the eighteenth century, also known as the 'Enlightenment'.
 The term 'Enlightenment' refers to a set of ideas, ideals and cultural practices that emerged from an existing intellectual and socio-political order.
-This emergence may be characterised as occurring either by opposing the existing order from the outside, or by reshaping it from within (Brewer, 2014)<sup>x</sup>  .
-Specifically, new attempts were made within the Enlightenment to establish a new foundation for knowledge and to adopt a different epistemological approach (Brewer, 2014)<sup>x</sup>.
+This emergence may be characterised as occurring either by opposing the existing order from the outside, or by reshaping it from within<sup>1</sup>.
+Specifically, new attempts were made within the Enlightenment to establish a new foundation for knowledge and to adopt a different epistemological approach<sup>1</sup>.

 A particular focus of this study is the emergence and development of a new literary form during this period: the novella.
-This literary form describes stories of a contemporary individual in a recognisable social and cultural context (Hunter, 1996)<sup>x</sup>.
+This literary form describes stories of a contemporary individual in a recognisable social and cultural context<sup>2</sup>.
 In order to gain an understanding of this development, it is essential to consider the prevailing view at the end  of the seventeenth century.
-At that time, literature was subject to generic conventions and rules and was only accessible to a limited part of the population, specifically the upper class (Dipiero, in Brewer, 2014)<sup>x</sup>.
+At that time, literature was subject to generic conventions and rules and was only accessible to a limited part of the population, specifically the upper class<sup>1</sup>.
 This resulted in the creation of literature that conformed to the established principles of aestheticians such as Aristotle and Horace.
-This gave the elite a sense of historical continuity and elevation, which was an important aspect of their identity (Dipiero, in Brewer, 2014)<sup>x</sup>.
+This gave the elite a sense of historical continuity and elevation, which was an important aspect of their identity<sup>1</sup>.

 During the Enlightenment, however, authors began to question this view.
 Indeed, they were convinced that democracy could be strengthened through the aesthetic use of language, which enabled the expression of ideas and became increasingly robust when spread among citizens.
 Additionally, the perception of everyday fictional narratives underwent a transformation.
-Novels were initially seen as deceptive and detrimental to moral behaviour, but then emerged as a means of depicting, interpreting and critiquing contemporary social relations (Dipiero, in Brewer, 2014)<sup>x</sup>.
+Novels were initially seen as deceptive and detrimental to moral behaviour, but then emerged as a means of depicting, interpreting and critiquing contemporary social relations<sup>1</sup>.

 In this study, we will therefore focus on three variables provided to us within an existing data set concerning novellas published between 1750 and 1800: first, the narrative form in which they were written, second, the gender of the author by whom they were written, and third, the time in which they were published.
 To investigate these aspects, we formulated the following research question:

 *'What trends can we observe in the choice of narrative form in French novels between 1750 and 1800, and how does this relate to the gender of the author over time?'*

 The main aim of our approach is to shed light on an aspect of the writing style of female and male novella writers during the Enlightenment.
 This objective is important for several reasons.
-First, research on novellas was overlooked for a long time, as they were seen as sensationalist works and considered unsuitable for academic research (Hunter, 1996)<sup>x</sup>.
-Second, the central cultural value of novellas was often ignored (Hunter, 1996)<sup>x</sup>.
-Most importantly, however, the role, influence and practices of women in traditional historiography and their position in public life have not been sufficiently studied (Hunter, 1996).<sup>x</sup>
+First, research on novellas was overlooked for a long time, as they were seen as sensationalist works and considered unsuitable for academic research<sup>2</sup>.
+Second, the central cultural value of novellas was often ignored<sup>2</sup>.
+Most importantly, however, the role, influence and practices of women in traditional historiography and their position in public life have not been sufficiently studied<sup>2</sup>.

 As perspectives on the first two points have shifted within the academic community, our aim is to contribute to the advancement of research on Enlightenment novels.
 We aim to make specific contributions to existing research concerning gender and the potentially associated aesthetic features, specifically narrative form.
 In doing so, we shine as much light on the male gender as the female gender.
 We think this is important to point out, as women's contributions in classical history are overshadowed, while new cultural history seeks to shine additional light on them.
 Their work deserves equal attention and analysis.

 ### Thesis Statement
-During the Enlightenment, the novella gained in popularity as a more widely accepted literary form, largely due to the expansion of reading beyond the upper class to the middle class, especially young women (Hunter, 1996)<sup>x</sup>.
-Women of this period were increasingly asserting their right to both emotion and reason, with the novella - particularly the epistolary form - serving as an important vehicle for this expression (Dipiero, as cited in Brewer, 2014; Hunter, 1996)<sup>x</sup>.
-This was reflected in the fact that more women began to read and the profession of authorship was no longer exclusively for men (Dipiero, as cited in Brewer, 2014; Hunter, 1996)<sup>x</sup>.
+During the Enlightenment, the novella gained in popularity as a more widely accepted literary form, largely due to the expansion of reading beyond the upper class to the middle class, especially young women<sup>2</sup>.
+Women of this period were increasingly asserting their right to both emotion and reason, with the novella - particularly the epistolary form - serving as an important vehicle for this expression<sup>1,2</sup>.
+This was reflected in the fact that more women began to read and the profession of authorship was no longer exclusively for men<sup>1,2</sup>.
 Given the growing acceptance of such narratives, we expect to see a rise in the number of women writers employing the epistolary format in their works.

 ### Documentation of the Introduction, context & project’s objectives
 The current section has proven to be the most challenging aspect of the ongoing project.
 Formulating a well-defined and pertinent research question that aligns with the available data proved to be a significant hurdle, largely due to a lack of comprehensive knowledge and expertise in the domain of French novels.
 Additionally, our focus was predominantly on the execution of the project, rather than on the theoretical underpinnings.